Pangoraw/Coil.jl/README.md

  - The runtime library (`lib_runtime_shared_shared`) containing the bytecode interpreter and drivers to run IREE programs.

 Later, these libraries will be provided as _jll packages built using [Binary Builder](https://binarybuilder.org).

+## References

+ - [ONNX.jl](https://github.com/FluxML/ONNX.jl) - Coil take a very similar approach to ONNX.jl but lowers down to MLIR modules instead of ONNX operations.
+ - [XLA.jl](https://github.com/FluxML/XLA.jl) - XLA lowers from Julia IR down to XLA HLO and can execute to TPU.
+Interestingly, the tensor shape inference is embedded in Julia's type system whereas Coil uses the runtime values collected during tracing.